 Born in Port Jefferson, New York, Ken grew up just north of New York City in Wesley Hills, New York.
 He received his B.A., summa cum laude, from Washington University in St. Louis in 1998, and his J.D., cum laude, from the University of Pennsylvania Law School, where he was an Articles Editor on the University of Pennsylvania Law Review.
 Ken completed two clerkships after graduation; the first for Judge William H. Yohn, Jr. of the U.S. District Court for the Eastern District of Pennsylvania; the second for Judge Stanley Marcus of the U.S. Court of Appeals for the Eleventh Circuit.
 In the fall of 2012, Ken served as an adjunct professor of law at the George Mason University School of Law.
-Ken is a member of the Board of Directors of Gifts for the Homeless, Inc., a non-profit organization serving the homeless of Washington, D.C.
+From 2014 to 2018, Ken served a member of the Board of Directors of Gifts for the Homeless, Inc., a non-profit organization serving the homeless of Washington, D.C.

 Though all cases vary and none is predictive, Ken’s experience includes:

 - Representation of the defendant financial services companies in a two-week bench trial in the Southern District of New York on a $600 million claim arising out of a failed alternative asset securitization.
 The Court issued a complete defense verdict.

 - Lead trial counsel for Sprint in a multi-week commercial arbitration with two FCC spectrum licensees.
 The arbitrators ruled in favor of our client on all key issues.

 - Lead counsel for Sprint in a preliminary injunction action in the Western District of Texas against a spectrum licensee.
 The injunction was granted, and the licensee was found to be in breach of the parties’ agreement.